Careers360 Logo

 Gause proposed that when resources are limited then out of the two competing species, one of the species will eventually become extinct.
 The species with superior predatory skills will survive in the end.
 But the evidence for such conclusive extinction is rare in nature.
 Many recent studies do not support Gause’s Principle of competitive exclusion.
 One of the means to survive is called resource partitioning.

-For example, if two species compete for the same resource; they partition their time of foraging or different foraging patterns.
+For example, if two species compete for the same resource, they partition their time for foraging or use different foraging patterns.
 MacArthur showed that five species of warblers living on the same tree effectively change their feeding patterns to survive in limited resources.
 The same thing can happen in the given aquarium.
-Either the resources are unlimited, or two herbivorous species of fish may have changed their feeding times or feeding pattern to survive in the aquarium.
+Either the resources are unlimited, or two herbivorous species of fish may have changed their feeding times or feeding patterns to survive in the aquarium.

 Question:8